autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration.md

     ```

 After that, we will launch our sensor_kit for mapping-based lidar-lidar calibration,
-so we must add these lines on manual.launch.xml:
+so we must add these lines on mapping_based.launch.xml:

 ```diff
 +   <group>